FloatySMG/3D-Universe/README.md

-This is the repository for SM3DU, a mod for SM3DW+BF.
-As of now, the mod is set to come out by the end of the year.
+This is the repository for SM3DU, a small high quality mod for Super Mario 3D World + Bowser's Fury.
+It includes 4 stages and some bonus areas.